-Alternatively referred to as cyber crime, e-crime, electronic crime, or hi-tech crime.
-Computer crime is an act performed by a knowledgeable computer user, sometimes referred to as a hacker that illegally browses or steals a company's or individual's private information.
-In some cases, this person or group of individuals may be malicious and destroy or otherwise corrupt the computer or data files.
+Alternatively known as cyber crime, e-crime, electronic crime, or hi-tech crime.
+Computer crime is an act performed by a knowledgeable computer user, sometimes called a "hacker," who illegally browses or steals a company's or individual's private information.
+Sometimes, this person or group of individuals may be malicious and destroy or otherwise corrupt the computer or data files.

 Examples of computer crimes

-Below is a listing of the different types of computer crimes today.
-Clicking on any of the links below gives further information about each crime.
+Below are different types of computer crimes today.
+Clicking any of the links gives further information about each crime.

-- Child pornography - Making or distributing child pornography.
+- Child pornography - Making, distributing, storing, or viewing child pornography.

 - Cyber terrorism - Hacking, threats, and blackmailing towards a business or person.

-- Cyberbully or Cyberstalking - Harassing others online.
+- Cyberbully or cyberstalking - Harassing or stalking others online.

 - Denial of Service attack - Overloading a system with so many requests it cannot serve normal requests.